Photo credit: Pietro Rampazzo, Unplash

 When you can see the finish line, you have hope once again.
 Hope is that extra something you need that gives you the last energy push to reach a seemingly impossible goal.
 Watch a running race sometime.
 Everybody picks up the pace no matter how tired they are when the finish line is in sight.

 Said another way, hope is the emotion you need to access to cross the

 finish line to reach your destination and, therefore, your God-given potential.

 Have you given up a few feet from your goal?
 Do you need hope once again to cross the finish line of your dreams?
 Are you willing to give your goal or plan one more try?

 If you can find a way to see the finish line, like the final

 shore illustrated above, the extra energy burst will come to win your race.
 Seeing

-the final shore, the finish line of your goal gives hope and a reason to finish the race.
+the final shore, the finish line of your goal gives you hope and a reason to finish the race.

 Florence Chadwick, Photograph by Bettmann